Get Ready! Medicare Will Mail New Cards to 60 Million People

 The rollout begins next April, but the agency is already beginning its outreach campaign.

-"We want to make this process as easy as possible for everybody involved," said Seema Verma, the administrator of the Centers for Medicare and Medicaid Services, on a conference call Thursday.
+"We want to make this process as easy as possible for everybody involved," said Seema Verma, the administrator of the Centers for Medicare & Medicaid Services, on a conference call Thursday.

-The agency has set up a web site, is sending out handbooks to all enrollees, and has call centers ready to answer questions from beneficiaries and doctors.
+The agency has set up a website, is sending out handbooks to all enrollees, and has call centers ready to answer questions from beneficiaries and doctors.

 Until now, Medicare used people's Social Security numbers.
 But Congress in 2015 passed a law requiring the agency to change that as a way to protect seniors from identity theft.
 The new identifiers will be a randomly generated sequence of 11 numbers and letters.

-"Changing numbers for nearly 60 million people on Medicare may be a hassle, but it's a good idea given the bigger hassles that come with identity theft," says Tricia Neumann , director of the Program on Medicare Policy at the Kaiser Family Foundation.
+"Changing numbers for nearly 60 million people on Medicare may be a hassle, but it's a good idea given the bigger hassles that come with identity theft," says Tricia Neumann, director of the Program on Medicare Policy at the Kaiser Family Foundation.

 AARP has long advocated for the change because of concerns that seniors' identities would be stolen.
-The group actually advises seniors not to carry their original Medicare card, but only a copy with the last four digits of their Social Security number blotted out.
+The group actually advises seniors not to carry their original Medicare card but only a copy with the last four digits of their Social Security number blotted out.

 Congress allocated $242 million for the switchover, spread across four fiscal years.